MarcoStb1993/robot_statemachine/statemachine/README.md

 The function `onSetup` is called immediately after it was constructed and should be used to initialize the state.
 The function `onEntry` is run before the state's `onActive` method is executed for the first time and should be used to start up the processing in the state.
 The latter is the state's primary method that is executed periodically and contains it's main logic. `onExit` is called before the state will be destroyed and should take care of leaving the state cleanly.

-To realize interrupts in the statemachine, the following five functions need to be implemented:
+To realize interrupts in the RSM, the following five functions need to be implemented:
 * onExplorationStart
 * onExplorationStop
 * onWaypointFollowingStart